 Regardless of its origins, the art of noodle-making (or noodle-pulling) has been passed down throughout Chinese history.
 You would be hard-pressed to find a province or region on the Mainland without its own signature noodle dish.
 Up in northern China, noodle dishes are famous for being heavier and more filling since they are mostly made from wheat.
 Down in southern China, we like to use rice noodles as a snack or a main dish.

 The dish is usually served in a clear broth with fish balls and also rectangular-shaped chunks of fish meat.
 If you’re lucky, the shop might even serve them with a piece of fried fish skin.
-Aside from excellent noodle-making skills, there is also an art to making superior fishballs, pounding the meat until it forms a smooth texture—and you best believe it takes a lot of time and effort to create the perfect, bounciest texture!
+Aside from excellent noodle-making skills, there is also an art to making superior fishballs, pounding the meat until it forms a smooth texture—and you best believe it takes a lot of time and effort to create the perfect, bounciest texture.

-When people thinking of Hong Kong noodle dishes, we bet wonton noodles is one of the top noodle dishes you think of.
-Typical noodles to choose are either the thin shrimp roe noodles or the thick egg noodles.
-What they have in common is that people like their noodles with a bit of an al-dente texture, so it is only blanched for a short amount of time before it is served in a hot broth.
+When people think of Hong Kong noodle dishes, we bet wonton noodles is one of the top noodle dishes you think of.
+Typical noodles to choose from are either the thin shrimp roe noodles or the thick egg noodles.
+What they have in common is that people like their noodles with a bit of an al dente texture, so it is blanched only for a short amount of time before it is served in a hot broth.
 Since you don’t want to be slurping up soggy noodles, you will see that almost everyone will be wolfing down the noodles once it’s served.

-This labour-intensive method is known to give the noodle even more of a crunchy al-dente texture when sliced thin and blanched in hot water for just a few seconds.
+This labour-intensive method is known to give the noodles even more of a crunchy al dente texture when sliced thin and blanched in hot water for just a few seconds.
 Some places serve them in a broth with wontons, whereas some places serve them dry with extra shrimp roe dusted on top.
-Kwan Kee Bamboo Noodle and Lau Sum Kee Noodle are two of the very last shops still specialising in jook-sing noodles.
+Kwan Kee Bamboo Noodle and Lau Sum Kee Noodle are two of the very last shops still specialising in jook-sing (竹升) noodles.

-An unlikely “noodle” dish but something that we bet most of you will have had is the quintessential cheung fun.
+An unlikely “noodle” dish but something that we bet most of you will have tried before is the quintessential cheung fun (腸粉).
 It is made with a thin sheet of rice noodle mixture that is poured onto a thin piece of cloth and steamed before it is rolled up and served.
 It can be served as a street snack, with the smaller and shorter version of plain cheung fun dipped into sesame sauce and sweet sauce for even more flavour.

 One of the cheapest meals you can find in Hong Kong, your bowl of cart noodles will be prepared as fast as possible so that you can finish it in a jiffy and another customer can take your seat, so make sure you eat fast—you don’t want the shop aunties yelling at you!
 Find authentic bowls of cart noodles at Man Kee Cart Noodles and Wing Kee Cart Noodles.

-The soup broths are always a shop’s best-kept secret, so you can around and compare between different beef brisket places to find your favourite.
-The braised radish that you sometimes find at the bottom of your bowl is gold since the radish will have soaked up all the essence of the broth, so make sure to finish them!
+The soup broths are always a shop’s best-kept secret, so you can eat your way around and compare between different beef brisket places to find your favourite.
+The braised radish that you sometimes find at the bottom of your bowl is gold, since the radish will have soaked up all the essence of the broth, so make sure to finish them!
 Sister Wah and Kau Kee are among the highest-rated eateries for beef brisket noodles.

-Of course, we couldn’t leave out lou ding, a cha chaan teng favourite especially during tea times.
-Ding stands for cooked instant noodles that are served dry, whereas lou means mixed with toppings.
+Of course, we couldn’t leave out lou ding (撈丁), a cha chaan teng favourite especially during tea times.
+“Ding” stands for cooked instant noodles that are served dry, whereas “lou” means mixed with toppings.
 You can usually find it served with a scrambled egg or a fried chicken cutlet as a teatime snack or a quick meal in-between work hours.
 It is also a childhood favourite for locals, because what Hong Kong kid doesn’t adore instant noodles?
 Our favourite places to nosh on a bowl of lou ding include Law Mark Kee and Lung Mun Café.